Written by Guest Writer: Lindsey Patterson

 Secure Your IT Environment

 Not every business can afford a full-time cybersecurity expert to ensure that the company’s Information Technology environment is protected, but you can find the right partner company to help beef up your security in key areas.
 Many IT security firms will have already vetted payment platforms, processing partners and even Infrastructure as Code platforms, such as Pulumi or Terraform, so you can be secure in the knowledge that your transactions and data are protected.
 Train employees on the proper use of passwords as well as both personal and business devices to prevent malicious actors from gaining easy access.
+Particularly, when it comes to payment transactions, using an IPsec VPN is the surest way to achieve a secured and encrypted connection between customers and your business’s website.

 Verify Protected Payment Methods